peterbillhu/PQSC2DPerovskites/README.md

 From a data science aspect, persistent homology (PH), based on a continuous deformation of topological spaces, is a novel way to estimate the global and local topology of the based manifold of a given point cloud data [5,6,7] and has been widely applied in many areas of image processing, biomolecule science, machine learning, and deep learning frameworks.

 This project proposes a Gudhi-based [1] Python code for constructing and computing the PH of quotient complexes.
-In the current version, we mainly focus on cell complexes (i.e., quotient complexes) built by abstract simplicial complexes and the quotient relation on their vertices (i.e., 0-simplexes).
-Especially,
+In the current version, we mainly focus on cell complexes (i.e., quotient complexes (QCs)) built by abstract simplicial complexes and the quotient relation on their vertices (i.e., 0-simplexes).
+Especially, we also demonstrate the construction of Vietoris--Rips complexes as a filtration and their quotient version.
+Based on the Gudhi package, the PH of the QC filtration can be calculated easily.

 ## Mathematical formulation